Canada challenges compensation order for indigenous children

 Mr Trudeau, who won re-election last month, came into office in 2015 promising to strengthen and restore ties with native communities.

-Speaking from the Netherlands ahead of international summits in Rome and Glasgow, he told reporters: "We are committed to compensating indigenous people who were harmed as children in child and family services.
+Speaking from the Netherlands ahead of international summits in Rome and Glasgow, he told reporters: "We are committed to compensating indigenous people who were harmed as children in child and family services."

-"And further, we are committed to working with partners to end this harmful system and to make sure that kids at risk get to stay in their communities, in their culture, and be cared for by their communities.

-"That is the path forward on reconciliation and that is what we are pledged to do."